Tilcob/Tilcob/README.md

 Before university, I graduated from a **Higher Technical College (HTL) in Mechanical Engineering**, specializing in **Automation Technology**, where I gained hands-on experience with industrial systems.

-I enjoy working on projects that combine **hardware and software**, especially involving **PLCs, microcontrollers, sensors, and networked systems**.
+I enjoy building complete systems that combine **hardware and software**, especially involving **PLCs, microcontrollers, sensors, and networked applications**.

 - 🎓 Mechatronics student at JKU Linz
 - 🏫 HTL graduate in Mechanical Engineering (Automation focus)